Our goal was to produce the best opportunity to obtain the most commuter parking for the least cost to Mercer Island taxpayers.

 - a mixed-use development above the parking structure based on the City’s Town Center vision and code.

-The RFQ enabled the City to identify a preferred development team to create a desirable, specific, feasible development plan that can be implemented through a Public-Private Partnership.
+The RFQ attracted the interest of nine qualified development teams that enabled the City to identify a preferred development team to create a desirable, specific, feasible development plan that can be implemented through a Public-Private Partnership.

 The City contemplates owning or controlling the below ground commuter parking spaces to be built by a developer, and the developer will own and operate the mixed-use development.